olaviinha/FinnStonks/README.md

 The API used to fetch stock prices requires an API key.

 Register to [RapidAPI](https://rapidapi.com)
-and subscribe for [Bloomberg Market and Financial News API](https://rapidapi.com/apidojo/api/bloomberg-market-and-financial-news) to obtain required API key.
+and subscribe to [Bloomberg Market and Financial News API](https://rapidapi.com/apidojo/api/bloomberg-market-and-financial-news) to obtain required API key.

 Copy and paste API key to the beginning of `stocks.js`: